YatinDevs/SDE2025/JavaScript/JavaScript.md

 # Basics of Programming in JavaScript

-- Hello world program
+- Hello world program.
-- Declare variable using var
+- Declare variable using var.
-- More about variable
+- More about variable.
-- Let
+- Let.
 - Const
 - String Indexing
 - Useful string methods